carcara-br/carcara-bookmarks/README.md

 # Carcará Bookmarks
 My Personal Bookmarks List .

+## About the Name Carcará
+In 2013, serve the Brazilian army through the core of preparation of reserve officers (NPOR) of 59th motorized infantry battalion in Maceió-AL. CARCARÁ was the name given to my squad, which went through a great experience that contributed to my life in many ways and naming this project and others to come is a way to demonstrate his great use to me, but also I hope it is for all to see.

 ## Index
 1. [Verify Responsive of Website.](https://github.com/fromdenisvieira/carcara-bookmarks#1-verify-responsive-of-website)
 2. [Free Images and Videos in high quality](https://github.com/fromdenisvieira/carcara-bookmarks#2-free-images-and-videos-in-high-quality)